Build an App Using Only AI (No Code Required)

 Prompt:

-“Add a collection called invoices with fields: customerName (string), amount (number), dueDate (Date), status (string with options: draft, sent, paid, overdue)”
+“Add an invoices data model with fields: customerName (string), amount (number), dueDate (Date), status (one of: draft, sent, paid, overdue), and pages to create, list, edit, and delete invoices”

 -